 This module imports SSH keys from either a public keyserver, usually launchpad or github using ssh-import-id.
 Keys are referenced by the username they are associated with on the keyserver.
 The keyserver can be specified by prepending either lp: for launchpad or gh: for github to the username.

 Internal name: cc_ssh_import_id

 Supported distros: ubuntu, debian, cos

 ssh_import_id: (array of string)

 '''

 ssh_import_id:

 user

+gh:user

+lp:user

 '''